paulofranklins2/silicon-valley-trail/README.md

 - **`./mvnw: Permission denied`** on macOS/Linux: run `chmod +x mvnw` once.
 - **Port 8080 in use**: stop the other process, or run `./mvnw spring-boot:run -Dspring-boot.run.arguments=--server.port=8081` and open `localhost:8081`.
-- **Slow first start**: the first run downloads ~50 MB of Maven dependencies.
-Subsequent runs are instant.
 - **OSRM mode hangs or fails**: see the next section about API reliability.

 ### Optional: run with Postgres instead of H2